wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 > As you can clearly see, it is said that the ark was lifted “above” the Earth and not “on” the water.

 The preservational spacecraft managed to escape in time

+There are reasons to believe that the Great Flood happened around 6'000 BC when the Sun was rising in the house of Gemini during the vernal equinox, aligning with Castor, one of the majors star (which actually consists of multiple stars) of the constellation.

 ## Reset